steveloughran/formality/styleguide/styleguide.md

 * Require specific timings of operations, including the execution performance or ordering of asynchronous operations.
 * Run up large bills against remote cloud storage infrastructures *by default*.
 The object store client test suites are automatically skipped for this reason.
 * Take long times to complete.
 There are some in the codebase which are slow; these do not begin with the word `Test` to stop them being run except when explicitly requested to do so.
+* Store data in `/tmp`, or the temp dir suggested by `java.io.createTempFile(String, String)`.
+All temporary data must be created under the directory `./target`.
+This will be cleaned up in test runs, and not interfere with parallel test runs.
+* Have hard-coded network ports.
+This causes problems in parallel runs, especially on the Apache Jenkins servers.
+Either use port 0, or scan for a free port.

 Tests MAY

 * Assume the test machine is well-configured.
-That is, the machine knows its own name, which either reached
+That is, the machine knows its own name, has adequate disk space.

 Tests SHOULD

 * Use loopback addresses `localhost` rather than hostnames, because the hostname to IP mapping may loop through the external network, where a firewall may then block network access.
-* Use port '0' for registering services, as other ports may be in use.

 * Clean up after themselves.